HISTORY OF STAR TREK

 The second film, “Star Trek II: The Wrath of Kahn,” was considered the best by the faithful, featuring a return engagement of Khan – played by Ricardo Montalbán – a notorious villain from the episode “Space Seed.”
 A futile boycott was called when it was leaked that Spock would die.
 A hasty tag-on was filmed and put at the movie’s end, hinting at the possibility of new life.

 By the way, here’s the question I stumped the Trivia Expert panel with at a Star Trek Convention years ago in San Francisco.
 See if you know the answer:

 In Star Trek II: The Wrath of Khan, Spock was “buried” in a photon torpedo shot into space to land on the Genesis Planet.
 What was written on that tube?

 Now that Leonard Nimoy had directed his second film, William Shatner wanted a turn.
-“Star Trek V: What Were They Thinking” came out, as his first and last excursion.
-Even the camp-out scene with the backdrop of Yosemite couldn’t pull this one out of the fire.
+“Star Trek V: What Were They Thinking” (“The Final Frontier”) was his first and last directorial excursion.
+Even the camping scene with the backdrop of Yosemite couldn’t pull this one out of the fire.

 Second star to the right and straight on till morning.

 This was followed by “Star Trek: Generations,” a mixture of the old Classic-era cast and an extended Next Generation episode.
 Here, we see the changing of the guard as Scotty, Chekov, and Kirk inaugurate the Enterprise NCC 1701-B.